Mayor Bowser Awards $1.8 Million to Support Local Small Businesses

 - Businesses with proof of an active DC-based business license

-For more resources and information on additional FY23 funding opportunities, visit obviouslydc.gov.
+For more resources and information on additional FY24 funding opportunities, visit obviouslydc.com.

 Social Media: